733 East 8th Avenue

 This Dutch Revival home was built for the family of Oscar David Cass, M.D.
 The land was purchased in 1891, but the house was not finished and occupied until 1899, five years after Dr. Cass died.
 His wife Emogene and his children (two daughters and a son) lived there until 1918.
 As with other grand mansions built in the late 1800s, the Cass Mansion is located in Capitol Hill.

 Dr. Cass came to Denver in 1860.
 Although he never gave up practicing medicine entirely, he was devoting most of his energies to establishing an investment brokerage and banking office in downtown Denver in 1861.
 Cass founded one of Denver’s earliest banks, which he called the Exchange Bank.
 The Exchange Bank was one of the first firms to purchase gold dust from the miners.
 Gold dust was used as currency prior to the passage of the Legal Tender Act of 1862.
-The Exchange Bank issued script and minted coins on a small scale, and was one of the first to loan money charging high interest rates.
+The Exchange Bank issued script and minted coins on a small scale and was one of the first to loan money charging high interest rates.
 O.D.
 Cass and his brother Joseph Cass opened a branch bank in Central City, as well.
-Most of the Cass family fortune came from transporting gold dust from Denver to banks on the east coast during the Civil War (Noel and Norgren, 1997).
+Most of the Cass family fortune came from transporting gold dust from Denver to banks on the east coast during the Civil War.

 The Cass Mansion became home to the Friedman family from 1918 to 1939.
 Rabbi William Friedman joined with other Denver religious leaders to create the Charity Organizations Society to raise funds to support local health and welfare agencies.
-Today, his organization is know as United Way.
+Today, his organization is known as United Way.
 In 1890, Rabbi William Friedman founded another enduring organization, the National Jewish Hospital for Consumptives.
 This hospital served hundreds of penniless Jewish victims of tuberculosis who came to Colorado hoping for a cure.

-Noel, T. and Norgren, B. 1997.
+Noel, T. & Norgren, B. (1997).
 Denver: The City Beautiful.
-Denver: Historic Denver, Inc.
+Denver, Colorado: Historic Denver, Inc.